-Ruth was admitted to the Ascending to Health Recuperative Care Program in October of 2014.
-She had been admitted to the Hospital for exacerbation of COPD and poorly controlled Diabetes Mellitus.
+Ruth was admitted to Ascending to Health’s Recuperative Care Program in October 2014 after being homeless for several months and treated in the hospital for exacerbation of COPD and poorly controlled diabetes mellitus.

-She has also stopped tobacco use and there has been no further issues with COPD exacerbations.
-Thus hospitalizations and ED visits soon ceased.
+She stopped tobacco use and as a result, further hospitalizations and ED visits due to her COPD ceased.

 “Ascending To Health helped me when I was at my lowest.
 Sick, depressed, and homeless.
 They got me up on my feet with medical and mental health.
 Now I have a place and I’m grateful for the program.
 Destiny and Greg get 5 stars!”